 - Othar Hansson, the developer of the Authorship Project.

-Are Author Images Still Showing in SERPs?
+Author Images Still Appeared in the SERPs

 Here are two examples:

-- Structured data in a recipe article can help Google display the recipe as a graphical search result.
+- Structured Data in a recipe article can help Google display the recipe as a graphical search result.

-- Proper structured data with bullied lists or tables can help Google display a Featured Snippet of important content from one’s article in the search results.
+- Proper Structured Data with bullied lists or tables can help Google display a Featured Snippet of important content from one’s article in the search results.

 - Gina Badalaty (June 21,2014) Google Authorship: Why You Should Use it.
 WebHostingSecretRevealed.net